smkutty/smkutty.github.io/essays/Reflection.md

 IDEs geared towards web developemt and application building: [Sublime Text](https://www.sublimetext.com/), [IntelliJ](https://www.jetbrains.com/idea/)

 ## Agile Project Management
 <p>I am no newbie to team projects, but when it comes to software development, working with a team is certainly still fresh.
-In a recent experience, I was able to </p>
+In a recent experience, I was able to develop a basic website application with three other peers and ultimately learn a new team work strategy that is paramount for software developers--agile project management.
+This strategy involves a straightforward methodology (as shown in the graphic below), which enables team projects</p>
 <img class="ui medium right floated image" src="../images/agileproject.jpg">

 <h3>Sources</h3>